thumbnail

 This cookbook is broken up into two sections, Foundations and Example Notebooks.

-In the Foundations section we will demonstrate how to use Kerchunk to create reference sets from single file sources, as well as to create multi-file virtual datasets from collections of files.
+In the Foundations section we will demonstrate how to use Kerchunk and VirtualiZarr to create reference files from single file sources, as well as to create multi-file virtual Zarr stores from collections of files.

-The notebooks in the Generating Reference Files section demonstrate how to use Kerchunk to create datasets for all the supported file formats.
-Kerchunk currently supports NetCDF3, NetCDF4/HDF5, GRIB2, TIFF (including CoG).
+The notebooks in the Generating Virtual Zarr Stores section demonstrates how to use Kerchunk and VirtualiZarr to create datasets for all the supported file formats.
+These libraries currently support virtualizing NetCDF3, NetCDF4/HDF5, GRIB2, TIFF (including COG).

-The Pre-Generated References section contains notebooks demonstrating how to load existing references into Xarray and Xarray-Datatree, generated coordinates for GeoTiffs using xrefcoord and plotting using Hvplot Datashader.
+The Using Virtual Zarr Stores section contains notebooks demonstrating how to load existing references into Xarray, generating coordinates for GeoTiffs using xrefcoord, and plotting using Hvplot Datashader.

 Running the Notebooks